natsteven/bench-defs/README.md

-# SV-COMP Reproducibility
+# SV-COMP Reproducibility - Overview

 This repository describes the configuration of the competition machines (below) and the benchmark definition for each verifier (folder [benchmark-defs/](benchmark-defs/)), in order to make results of the competition reproducible.

-## Components for Reproducing Competition Results
+# Components for Reproducing Competition Results

 The competition uses several components to execute the benchmarks.
 The components are described in the following table.